 Enjoy an urban experience with small-town charm when you visit the neighborhood of Manayunk in Philadelphia, Pennsylvania.

-Renovated Victorian storefronts and mill buildings dot the streets of this commercial district along the banks of the Schuylkill River and the Manayunk Canal and Tow Path.
+Renovated Victorian storefronts and mill buildings dot the streets along the banks of the Schuylkill River and the Manayunk Canal and Tow Path.

 Manayunk was originally called the town of Flat Rock until 1824 when the residents named it after “manaiung,” the Lenape Indian word for the Schuylkill River, meaning a “place to drink” in English.